Hyaluronic Acid Injections

 Q: How long does it take for hyaluronic acid to work?

 A: Most patients begin to feel the greatest decrease in pain and discomfort between two and three months after their injections.
 However, some patients have reported feeling an improvement in their joints after only a few weeks.

 Contact a Hyaluronic Acid Expert

 Are you looking for an alternative to joint surgery to treat the pain and stiffness of knee arthritis?
 Hyaluronan viscosupplementation is a nonsurgical option which may help provide relief from arthritis in the knees without having to take pain medication or NSAIDS.
-To find out more about hyaluronic acid injections or to set up a consultation appointment with Dr. Meier, please call us today.
+To find out more about hyaluronic acid injections or to set up a consultation appointment with Dr. Meier, visit ncbi.nlm.nih.gov or please contact us today.
 You can also go to our website and fill out our easy online form and we’ll get back to you right away!